jrobertson/omah-plugin-sps/README.md

-# sing the Omah-plugin-sps gem with the Gmail_omah gem
+# using the Omah-plugin-sps gem with the Gmail_omah gem

     require 'gmail_omah'
     require 'omah-plugin-sps'